 Don’t put your pin description into the alt text tag.
 Alt-text is meant for screen readers, and search engines, and for displaying text if the image fails to load.
 It is not designed for keyword and hashtag-heavy text like a Pinterest description.

-Even though some of your older pin descriptions make you cringe, there is no point in editing them and adding new keywords or hashtags.
-It doesn’t affect how they rank.
-Leave them be!
+Even though some of your older pin descriptions might make you cringe, there is no need to edit them or add new keywords.
+It doesn’t affect how they rank, so leave them be!

-The best way to correct past errors is to create new, better content.
-Make new images for your posts and use your new-found pin description knowledge to write nicer pin descriptions that speak to your audience.
-Doing so aligns with what Pinterest favors in 2020 and beyond – fresh, never before seen content.
+The best way to correct past errors is to focus on creating new and improved Pinterest content.
+Design new images for your posts and apply your pin description knowledge to write nicer pin descriptions that resonate with your audience.
+Doing so, you’ll be in line with what Pinterest favors in 2025 and beyond – fresh, never-before-seen content.

 Recommended reading: Pinterest Best Practices for 2020: 5 Ways to Use Pinterest for Business